Hypertension and Kidney Failure

 - Avoid being overweight.
 Maintain a healthy weight for your age and height.

-- Eat fresh fruits and vegetables, especially leafy greens and diuretic fruits like pineapple, pears, grapes and cranberries.
+- A balanced and healthy diet is important.
+Eat fresh fruits and vegetables, especially leafy greens and diuretic fruits like pineapple, pears, grapes and cranberries.

 - Completely avoid salt.
 Eliminate sodium from your diet as well as sugar and refined flours.